Quick Tip!

 After configuring all the DNS records, it’s time to verify your domain on the Cloudways Platform using the following steps:

-First, go back to the Add-ons section where you activated the Elastic Email.
+Return to the Add-ons section (where you activated Elastic Email).

 Click Send Test Email.